kgrid/kgrid-activator/README.md

 curl -X POST -H "Content-Type:application/json"  -d "{\"name\": \"Fred Flintstone\"}" http://localhost:8080/hello/world/v0.0.1/welcome
 ```

+#### Sample Knowledge Objects

+A collection of sample Knowledge Objects are stored at `/etc/collection`.
+The KOs, with the same {naan}/{name}/{endpoint}, may have a different api version.
+They can be used to try out the handling of the api version.

 ## Deploy Activator
 Please see the [KGrid Org Activator](http://kgrid.org/kgrid-activator/) site for details